leon-thomm/Ryven/docs/README.md

         def action_print_something(self):
             print('Hello World!')

-This would look in pyScript like that:
+This would look in Ryven like that:

 ![](/resources/images/pyScript10.PNG)